norgard7/stock-finder/README.md

 <p><strong>Error Modal:</strong> Select the grey <strong>X</strong> to close the error modal if data is not available from a search.</p>

 <p><strong>Article Selection:</strong> Select the article title to be redirected to the article source page.</p>

+## CAUTION
+**Article selection is limited per total searches.
+If API timeout occurs article display will not be available.
+Article API call tally resets 24< hours.**